 The blower propels the heated air through the ducts and out vents in every room in your house.
 Return air vents bring unheated air back to the furnace where the process starts all over again.
 Air goes through a filter before going back into the furnace.
 If the filter is clogged, air can’t flow correctly through the furnace, putting strain on the blower and preventing heated air from travelling efficiently.

 It’s good to have each of these vital links of furnace operation assessed once a year during a scheduled maintenance check.
 Making sure that your furnace is running correctly will reduce the chances of it quitting during the coldest part of the year.
 Even more important, a routine maintenance check will make sure carbon dioxide poisoning does not occur in your home.

-You can contact Anytime HVAC to do a 30-point maintenance check on your furnace to ensure good operation through this winter.
+You can contact Anytime Heating, Cooling and Plumbing to do a 30-point maintenance check on your furnace to ensure good operation through this winter.
 Anytime is available for emergency service whenever you need it.
 24 hours a day, 7 days a week.
 Give Anytime a call today and keep your home safe and warm this winter.